Why does your mortgage keep going up?

 A young family at a kitchen table, possibly discussing household matters or finances.

-Can my mortgage payment go up?
+Can your mortgage payment go up?

 Property tax changes